airshipit/airship-in-a-bottle/manifests/dev_single_node/README.txt

 deployment_files based site definitions: deployment_files/global/v1.0demo/software/config/versions.yaml

-By default, files will be downloadloaded and built into the /root/deploy directory of the virtual machine being used to install this demo.
+By default, files will be downloaded into and built in the /root/deploy directory of the virtual machine being used to install this demo.

 Note that this process will result in the contents of the VM to be modified